Grand Forks

 We develop, maintain, and promote them.

-Scenic Sunday Hikes for Members
+Hikes for Members

-Our weekly hikes are back on!
-Every week we feature a local hiking destination of easy to moderate difficulty, lasting about two hours return.
+We offer twice-weekly hikes of easy to moderate difficulty, lasting about two hours return on Sundays, and up to four hours return on Wednesdays.
 Membership is required.
 In addition to exploring our gorgeous geography, we do light trail maintenance (weeding, picking up trash, etc).
-Seasonal destinations posted weekly on Facebook (you don't need a facebook account to view) |
+Seasonal destinations posted on our open Facebook group |